docker-library/docs/influxdb/content.md

 %%LOGO%%

-## `latest` updated to 2.0
+## `latest` updated to InfluxDB 2.x

-The `latest` tag for this image now points to the latest released implementation of InfluxDB 2.0.
-If you are using the `latest` tag and would like to stay on the 1.x line, please update your environment to reference the `1.8` tag.
+The `latest` tag for this image now points to the latest released implementation of InfluxDB 2.x.
+If you are using the `latest` tag and would like to stay on the InfluxDB 1.x line, please update your environment to reference the `1.8` tag.

-## Upgrading from quay.io-hosted 2.x
+## Upgrading from quay.io-hosted InfluxDB 2.x image

 Early Docker builds of InfluxDB 2.x were hosted at `quay.io/influxdb/influxdb`.
 The builds were very bare-bones, containing the `influx` and `influxd` binaries without any default configuration or helper scripts.
 By default, the `influxd` process stored data under `/root/.influxdbv2`.